justinleetyler/justinleetyler.github.io/catalog.md

 > Evangelism is, then, a religious orientation based on an eagerness to share something precious, to share our good news.
 Evangelism goes to the core of a church's culture and identity. -q
 > The beginning of a transition to a culture of evangelism, a culture of reaching out and sharing, is for our members to touch again the source of their connection to their faith.

-Evans, Robert. -- Robert's rules of order. -- Computer data (1 file) -- [S.l.] : Da Capo Press, 2004. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3036.
-1. 060.
+Evans, Robert. -- Robert's rules of order. -- Computer data (1 file) -- [S.l.] : Da Capo Press, 2004. -- on Asus Transformer Tablet. -- Title from cover. -- System requirements: Asus Transformer; Android OS; Kindle app. -- DBID 3036 -- DDC 060.

 Evil and the response of world religion / edited by William Cenkner. -- 1st ed. -- St. Paul, Minn. : Paragon House, 1997. -- ix, 256 p. -- ISBN 1557787581. -- DDC 291.